dellelce/devenv/README.md

 A base image to be used as starting point for other images or good for standalone use.

-Based on alpine (my uWSGI image also my python 3 build) and currently using a few Java bits.
+Based on Alpine Linux (with my custom uWSGI & Python 3 builds on top see [mkit](https://github.com/dellelce/mkit) and currently using a few Java bits.

 ## Using